 The College Experience (3 credit hours) and the Freshman Experience (1 credit hour) form the springboard for the continual processes of personal, intellectual, and academic development.
 The courses are designed to assist in orientation to all areas of academic life: institutional expectations; reading, writing, speaking, and listening skills; test-taking strategies; note taking; professional and peer counseling; and campus resources.

 EDUC 1010 (1 credit hours)

 Graduates of Walters State's Pre-teacher Education Program participate in 18-54 hours of Service Learning.
-This program allows our students to gain hands on learning experience while providing the K-12 schools in our ten county region with classroom volunteers.
-The focus of our Service Learning Program is on literacy training for students in K-12 education.Participation in a service learning event requires proof of liability coverage.
+This program allows our students to gain hands-on learning experience while providing the K-12 schools in our ten county region with classroom volunteers.
+The focus of our Service Learning Program is on literacy training for students in K-12 education.
+Students in Early Childhood Education (birth to age eight) complete an initial practicum of 45 clock hours and later a final practicum of 90 clock hours.
+Participation in a service learning event or practicum requires proof of liability coverage.
 This coverage can be acquired on campus as a benefit of STEA membership.
-An additional requirement for participation in a service learning event is a standard FBI/TBI Background Check.
+An additional requirement for participation in a service learning event or practicum is a standard FBI/TBI Background Check.

-Military Science operates as a cooperative effort with Carson-Newman College and provides information on courses pertaining to the nature and function of the U.S. Military including military history of the United States, leadership, management and basic officer leadership.
+Military Science operates as a cooperative effort with Carson-Newman University and provides information on courses pertaining to the nature and function of the U.S. Military including military history of the United States, leadership, management and basic officer leadership.
 Students who successfully complete the military science courses at WSCC may be able to enter Advanced Reserve Officer Training Corps programs at Carson-Newman Air Force R.O.T.C. or Carson-Newman Army R.O.T.C. or other four-year colleges and universities.
 For more current information on this program you may contact email@example.com.